Unlocking Potential of Google Sheets QUERY Function in Excel: 6 Examples

 Select all columns and copy whole range with Excel equivalent of QUERY function

-If you want to select specific columns in the QUERY function, you have to define the column names in the SELECT statement.
-For the dataset below, if we want to select columns B, D, and F, we have to use the following QUERY formula.
+Select specific columns in the QUERY function; you have to define the column names in the SELECT statement.
+For the dataset below, if we want to select columns B, D, and F, we must use the following QUERY formula.

 =QUERY(B4:F14, "SELECT B, D, F")